 The second sound clip is a commercial for WNYB-TV 49– the Television Home of the Sabres before the Empire Sports Network.
 This spot promos a West Coast Trip, with a game against the Stanley Cup Champion Oilers, as well as a game against the Flames.
 The announcer voice on the spot is that of Steve Mitchell… And of course the play-by-play clips feature Ted Darling.

-Last year, the Buffalo Sabres put out a CD chock full of Rick Jeanneret Highlights (many of them acquired DIRECTLY from staffannouncer.com!)
+Last year, the Buffalo Sabres put out a CD chock full of Rick Jeanneret Highlights (many of them acquired DIRECTLY from the Buffalo Stories/staffannouncer.com archives!)
 The CD was produced by all-time Buffalo sports producer Greg Bauch.